simonpotel/QTSBE/assets/README.md

+# assets/

-# Files thats are used in the project
+Files thats are used in the project.